dotnet/docs-mobile/docs/ios/building-apps/build-items.md

 ---
-title: .NET for iOS, Mac Catalyst, macOS, and tvOS Build Items
+title: .NET for iOS, Mac Catalyst, macOS, and tvOS build items
-description: .NET for iOS, Mac Catalyst, macOS, and tvOS Build Items ms.date: 09/19/2024
+description: .NET for iOS, Mac Catalyst, macOS, and tvOS build items ms.date: 09/19/2024
 ---

-# Build Items
+# Build items

 Build items control how .NET for iOS, Mac Catalyst, macOS, and tvOS application or library projects are built.